 Job Title: Research Assistant

-Required Job Skills: Biomechanical competencies, statistical analysis expertise, MATLAB expertise
+Required Job Skills: Statistical analysis expertise, MATLAB expertise, Biomechanical competencies, signal processing basics

 Number of Positions: 1